Pro Kabaddi: Shubham Shinde – the cool and calm Bengal Warriors defender

 On January 15, as Jaipur geared up to celebrate 1000 matches in the Pro Kabaddi League, it was this Shinde combination that guided Bengal to a splendid 35-29 win over Bengaluru Bulls in the landmark match of the league.

-“My two [cousin] brothers used to play at home,” recalled Shinde, who hails from Kolkewari, a village in the Ratnagiri district of Maharashtra.
+“My two [cousin] brothers used to play at home,” recalled Shubham Shinde, who hails from Kolkewari, a village in the Ratnagiri district of Maharashtra.

 “After that, my younger brother started first, and then I started.
 I used to go to the [local] ground and then I used to watch what they were doing, what they were practicing.”